jtriley-eth/ERC-6909/README.md

 MUST log the Transfer event.

-MUST decrease the caller's allowance for the sender if the allowance is not infinite.
+MUST decrease the caller's allowance by the same amount of the sender's balance decrease if the caller's allowance is not infinite.

 SHOULD decrease the sender's balance for the token id by the amount.